-- Contract backlog is the maximum contract dayrate revenues that can be earned from firm commitments for contract services represented by executed definitive agreements based on the contracted operating dayrate during the contract period less any planned out-of-service periods for regulatory inspections and surveys or other work.
+Contract backlog is the maximum contract dayrate revenues that can be earned from firm commitments for contract services represented by executed definitive agreements based on the contracted operating dayrate during the contract period less any planned out-of-service periods for regulatory inspections and surveys or other work.
 Contract backlog excludes revenues resulting from mobilization and demobilization fees, capital or upgrade reimbursement, recharges, bonuses and other revenue sources.
 Contract backlog may also include the maximum contract amount of revenues for the use of our rigs as bareboat charters or as accommodation units.
 The contract period excludes revenues from extension options under our contracts unless such options have been exercised.
 The contract operating dayrate may differ from the amount estimated due to reduced dayrates for rig movements, adverse weather and equipment downtime, among other factors.
 Actual dayrates may also include contractual adjustments based on market factors, such as Brent crude oil or natural gas prices or cost increases, and such adjustments are not estimated in the backlog dayrate.
-Contract backlog is a key indicator of our potential future revenue generation. - Average dayrate is the average contract dayrate earned by marketable rigs over the reporting period excluding mobilization fees, contract preparation, capital expenditure reimbursements, demobilization, recharges, bonuses and other revenues.
-Average dayrate can be calculated related to historical revenues or contract backlog. - Contracted rigs consist of all of our rigs that are under contract, including rigs currently operating under a contract and rigs preparing for an upcoming contract. - Average contracted days per rig is the total remaining contracted days for all contracted rigs divided by the number of contracted rigs. - Total recordable incident rate ("TRIR") is the number of recordable safety incidents per 200,000 man-hours. - Marketable rigs consist of all of our rigs that are operating or are available to operate, but excluding stacked rigs and rigs under contract for activities other than drilling, plug and abandonment or associated services, as applicable.
+Contract backlog is a key indicator of our potential future revenue generation.

-- Uptime is the period during which we perform well operations without stoppage due to mechanical, procedural or other operational events that result in non-productive well operations time.
+- Average dayrate is the average contract dayrate earned by marketable rigs over the reporting period excluding mobilization fees, contract preparation, capital expenditure reimbursements, demobilization, recharges, bonuses and other revenues.
+Average dayrate can be calculated related to historical revenues or contract backlog. - Contracted rigs consist of all of our rigs that are under contract, including rigs currently operating under a contract and rigs preparing for an upcoming contract. - Average contracted days per rig is the total remaining contracted days for all contracted rigs divided by the number of contracted rigs. - Total recordable incident rate ("TRIR") is the number of recordable safety incidents per 200,000 man-hours. - Marketable rigs consist of all of our rigs that are operating or are available to operate, but excluding rigs under bareboat charter agreements, stacked rigs, rigs under contract for activities other than drilling, plug and abandonment or associated services, as applicable. - Uptime is the period during which we perform well operations without stoppage due to mechanical, procedural or other operational events that result in non-productive well operations time.
 Uptime is expressed as a percentage measured daily, monthly or yearly.
 Uptime performance is a key customer contracting criterion, an indication of our operational efficiency and directly related to our current and future revenues and profit generation. - Effective utilization is the number of calendar days during which marketable rigs generate dayrate revenues divided by the maximum number of calendar days during which those rigs could have generated dayrate revenues.
 Effective utilization measures the dayrate revenue efficiency of our marketable rigs.
 Effective utilization varies due to changes in operational uptime, planned downtime for periodic surveys, timing of underwater inspections, contract preparation and upgrades, time between contracts and the use of alternative dayrates for waiting-on-weather periods, repairs, standby, force majeure, mobilization or other rates that apply under certain circumstances.
 We exclude all other types of revenues from the calculation of effective utilization.

-The following table includes selected operating measures as of December 31, 2021, 2020 and 2019:
+The following table includes selected operating measures as of December 31, 2022, 2021 and 2020:

-As of December 31,
+As o f December 31,

-2021 2020 2019
+2022 2021 2020

-Contract backlog (in millions) \$ 1,679 \$ 1,377 \$ 2,005
+Contract backlog (in millions) \$ 2,682 \$ 1,679 \$ 1,377

-Weighted average backlog dayrate (in thousands) \$ 67.7 \$ 67.2 \$ 69.7
+Weighted average backlog dayrate (in thousands) \$ 78.6 \$ 67.7 \$ 67.2

-Contracted rigs 28 29 31
+Contracted rigs 35 28 29

-Average contracted days per rig 885 706 928
+Average contracted days per rig 974 885 706

-Contract backlog as of December 31, 2021 is expected to be recognized over the periods as per the following table, subject to certain limitations and adjustments as discussed above:
+Contract backlog as of December 31, 2022 is expected to be recognized over the periods as per the following table, subject to certain limitations and adjustments as discussed above:

-2022 2023 2024 Thereafter Total Contract backlog (in millions) \$ 442 \$ 275 \$ 243 \$ 719 \$ 1,679
+2023 2024 2025 Thereafter Total Contract backlog (in millions) \$ 722 \$ 683 \$ 494 \$ 783 \$ 2,682